Dr. Naranchimeg Mijid

 Professor Mijid received her Ph.D. in Economics from Colorado State University in 2009.
 Her dissertation is on "Gender, Race, and Credit Rationing of Small Businesses".
 She is the recipient of dual masters’ degrees in Economics and Finance from the University of Colorado at Denver (2001).
 She also possesses nine years of working experience in commercial banking.

 She is a winner of the 2008 Kauffman Dissertation Fellowship Award.
 Her research and teaching focus is on gender issues, small business financing, financial institutions, financial system, monetary policy, economics education and online learning.
 She recently presented her research at the 2015 American Economics Association Annual Conference, the top conference for economists and only the best papers are selected.
-Her work has been published in the Journal of Small Business and Entrepreneurship (JSBE) - forthcoming, Social Science Journal (SSJ), Review of Social Economy (RSE) and Derivatives Use, Trading and Regulation (DUTR).
-She is currently working on several studies related to small businesses in Connecticut and nationwide (see her CV on the right).
+Her work has been published in the International Advances in Economic Research (IAER), Journal of Small Business and Entrepreneurship (JSBE), Cogen Economics and Finance, Social Science Journal (SSJ), Review of Social Economy (RSE) and Derivatives Use, Trading and Regulation (DUTR).
+She is currently working on several studies related to small businesses in Connecticut and nationwide.